amigold/FunDapter/README.md

 * Support for ViewPagerAdapter
 * Support for Favorite toggle buttons (where you provide your own implementation for the data persistence)
 * Whatever else I can think of!

+## Gradle Support
+Just add `compile 'com.github.amigold.fundapter:library:1.0'` to your dependencies in the build.gradle file in your project.

 ## License